 When zinc-coated steel is in an oxidizing environment, zinc gives up its electrons before iron does.
-In practice, this means that a zinc coating will not be undercut by rusting steel because the steel cannot corrode adjacent to the zinc coating.
-Any exposure of the underlying steel, because of severe coating damage or at a cut edge, will not result in corrosion of the steel unless a large area has been exposed, and has minimal effect on the overall performance of the coating.
+In practice, this means it will not be undercut by rusting steel because the steel cannot corrode when adjacent to and in electrical contact with zinc.
+Any exposure of the underlying steel, because of severe coating damage or at a cut edge, will not result in corrosion of the steel unless a large area has been exposed or until the nearby zinc has been consumed.